Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Cloud & Portal/Token authentication/README.md

 ## How to use the sample

-Once you open the sample, you will be challenged for an ArcGIS Online login to view the protected map service.
+Once you launch the app, you will be challenged for an ArcGIS Online login to view the protected map service.
 Enter a user name and password for an ArcGIS Online named user account (such as your ArcGIS for Developers account).
 If you authenticate successfully, the protected map service will display in the map.

 ## How it works